-3. What Will a Good Strategy Look Like?
+3.What will a good strategy look like?

-Typically, a cross-functional team comprising operational, nonoperational, and safety professionals creates the strategic direction using a vision for the desired future state as its guiding principle.
+Typically, a cross-functional team of operational, non-operational, and safety professionals creates the strategic direction using a vision for the desired future state as its guiding principle.
 The senior safety leadership team reviews and approves the strategic plan and provides routine governance oversight as it is implemented.

-A safety strategy can take many formats, but typically includes the following elements:
+A safety strategy can take many formats, but it typically includes the following elements:

-- > Every component of EHS; - > Clearly defined SMART objectives for each component; - > Identification of the sponsor for the change initiative; - > Identification of the owner for each objective; - As assessment and review process using plan/do/ check/act methodology; - > Methodology for developing the plan; - > Initial and on-going communication plan; and - > A continuous improvement plan and methodology.
+- Every component of EHS - Clearly defined SMART objectives for each component - Identification of the sponsor for the change initiative - Identification of the owner for each objective - As assessment and review process using plan/do/ check/act methodology - Methodology for developing the plan - Initial and on-going communication plan - A continuous improvement plan and methodology

-In the roadmap for how an organisation can successfully move from a current state to a desired future state, leaders must also consider the duration of a safety strategy.
-The length varies depending on the scope and magnitude of the change.
-However, most commonly at the site level, safety improvement plans, which are a version of a safety strategy, typically cover one year, while a corporate safety strategy might outline activities and efforts that will occur across a time span of three to five years.
+For an organisation to successfully move from a current state to a desired future state, leaders must also consider the duration of a safety strategy.
+The length varies, depending on the scope and magnitude of the change.
+However, at the site level, safety improvement plans, which are a version of a safety strategy, typically cover one year, while a corporate safety strategy might outline activities and efforts that will occur across a time span of three to five years.

-Another element of the safety strategy process is the review and updating cycle.
-Even though the safety strategy is typically a multi-year document. it must be reviewed and updated annually, taking into consideration the lessons learned over the previous 12 months.
+Another element of the safety-strategy process is the review and updating cycle.
+Even though the safety strategy is typically a multiyear document, it must be reviewed and updated annually, taking into consideration the lessons learned over the previous 12 months.